Skip to content

 • Description — markdown-supported longer description.

 4. Click Create.
-The collection is saved and you land on its detail page.
+The collection is saved and you land on its detail page, where you can add member datasets.

 Once a collection exists, the detail page has an Edit menu (visible to editors) with several options: